 Foreign Affairs Defence and Security

-This quick guide is an update of the Parliamentary Library’s
+This quick guide is a reissue of the Parliamentary Library’s

 History of Anzac

-as people came together to honour those lost at Gallipoli.
-In Australia, some
+1916, as people came together to honour those lost at Gallipoli.
+In Australia,

 Commonwealth, other than naming the day as Anzac Day, did not.